Mayer-Cloud-Solutions/martinmayer.tech.jekyll/_posts/2023-02-21-hiring-internally-first-and-support-future-leaders.md

 layout: post
 title: Hire Internally First and Support Future Technical Leaders
 subtitle: Develop existing engineering talent
-description: By promoting from within, engineering departments can send a positive message to employees.
+description: Retention of software engineers remains a priority for many businesses, as it's hard to find talented people and it can take a long time to train up someone new.
+Organisations should align with their employees on what might tempt them to stay but often progression opportunities are a key battleground.
+By promoting from within, software engineering departments can send a positive message to employees.
 It proves that the organisation values and invests in its people's professional development—an action of growth, ushering in a more motivated workforce.
 I propose a strategy prioritising internal opportunities.
 That's not to discount the benefit of bringing in new team members when it's the right time.
+I'll walk through some of the things you should think about as an employer to decide if it's the correct strategy for you.
 image: https://res.cloudinary.com/martinmayer-tech/image/upload/v1676756442/eK-gu7-xHs8yFd.jpg
 optimized_image: https://res.cloudinary.com/martinmayer-tech/image/upload/c_scale,w_380/v1676756442/eK-gu7-xHs8yFd.jpg
 category: people